Hologos/tpcp/README.md

 ### Host key verification

-The program expects you to use ssh-agent and that agent forwarding is allowed. **Password login won't work.** It also expects you to have systems already added to your known_hosts, otherwise you will get 'Host key verification failed.'.
-To work around that, add this to your ~/.ssh/config:
+The program expects you to use ssh-agent and that agent forwarding is allowed. **Password login won't work.** It also expects you to have systems already added to your `known_hosts`, otherwise you will get 'Host key verification failed.'.
+To work around that, add this to your `~/.ssh/config`:

 ```
 CanonicalizeHostname yes